AreYouRlyScared/pterodactyldocs/docs/community/installation-guides/panel/centos8.md

 #### SELinux commands

-The following command will allow nginx to work with redis and
+The following command will allow nginx to work with redis.

 ```bash
 setsebool -P httpd_can_network_connect 1